 Outside our room at Hotel San BadaOutside our room at Hotel San Bada

 Day 6: Thursday - Back "Home in the Heavens"

 Before departing the National Park around noon, we did a morning meditation AT THE BEACH.
 That was amazing.
 We could hear birds chirping and the ocean hitting the shore.
 We also did yoga afterwards, it was INCREDIBLE.
 We had time to purchase a few local souvenirs before getting back in our van, taking a lunch break, then arriving back to Casa Los Cielos.
 It was GOOD to be HOME.
 We missed Mallory and Emilie who stayed back and had their own mini retreat.

-Day 7: Friday - A day to relax and remember
+Two birds kept an eye on the houseTwo birds kept an eye on the house Day 7: Friday - A day to relax and remember

 Our last full day was calm.
 We had MASSAGES outdoor on the lanai, a leisurely walk to a place called Narnia(!) and had a catered lasagne dinner that left us satiated.
 Our last night time meditation and Dharma talk was "lit" with bolts of lightening that we could see from the large picture windows.
 We had a fire glowing and made s'mores and sweets while we reflected on our week.
 New friendships were formed and our Pura Vida Tribe was cemented.